sandeepshakya2019/ISE_Tools/README.md

   Save any moment of a YouTube video with a custom title, label, and timestamp for quick access.

 - **Smart Search**
   Quickly find bookmarks using a real-time search bar.
-Search by video title, label, or custom tags to locate key moments in videos.
+Search by video title, label, or custom tags to locate key video moments.

 - **Video-wise Organization**
   Bookmarks are stored and grouped per video, making it easy to find all saved moments from a specific video.

 - **Sorting Options**
-  Sort your bookmarks by title, label, or the date created to easily manage and access them.
+  Sort your bookmarks by title, label, or the date created to manage and access them easily.

 - **Edit & Delete**
   Easily update bookmark titles or remove unwanted bookmarks with just a click.